 Epiloque, Jul 2007: Avoid Gluten!

 My God.
 Gluten is destructive to the digestive system for possibly as much as 40% of the population, or even more!
 Who knew?
-I certainly didn’t, until I was informed of that important fact by the doctors at Health Now Medical.
+I certainly didn’t, until I was informed of that important fact by the doctors at Root Cause Medical Clinics.
 I am indebted to them for clearing up a lifetime of complaints, and for identifying the underlying cause.

 Gluten is found in wheat, rye, and barley.
 For people who don’t have the genetic capacity to break it down in the digestive tract, it causes an immune response that erodes the lining of the small intestines, wreaking all kinds of havoc.
 And it is effectively addictive, which makes you crave the very things that cause you problems.
 That’s a major reason that the admonition to cut carbs was so effective — because it removed gluten from the diet!